zencart/documentation/content/user/products/special_products.md

 Once you have done this, Zen Cart has a number of ways for you to show off your specials:

-- the built in Specials Page, which appears when you navigate to `YOURSITE.com/index.php?main_page=specials`.
+- the built-in Specials Page, which appears when you navigate to `YOURSITE.com/index.php?main_page=specials`.
 - the optional Specials [Sidebox](/user/template/sideboxes/)
 - the optional Specials [Centerbox](/user/template/centerboxes/)